Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 • Initial: 1 mg/kg IV twice weekly (every 3-4 days)

-• Dose may be increased based on clinical laboratory criteria (see following specific values)
+• Subsequent doses may be increased based on clinical and laboratory criteria

-• From day 6 onward: Increase to 6 mg/kg
+• From Day 7 onwards: Increase to 6 mg/kg IV

 • Platelet count